-About RIPHA Public Health Clubs
+About RIPHA Chapter Clubs

 It's one thing to 'know' about an issue, but knowledge alone doesn't initiate change.
 Change is created through action.
 RIPHA chapter clubs go beyond simply discussing public health issues.
 Each club follows a 'project based' design.
 This means you decide what public health issues to address and then design and follow your own project that tackles the issue.